ImaanBontle/apo-phot/Docs/README.md

 - **Aperture Pixel, Shifted and Scaled:** the x and y pixel coordinates of the centre of the aperture for the same three cases as for the galaxy.
 - **Aperture Width and Height:** the width and height of the aperture, expressed in pixels.
 - **Aperture Corners:** the x and y pixel coordinates of the four aperture corners, after correcting any uniform shift and scaling offset between the image and the astrometry.
 - **Aperture Area:** the area of the aperture in pixels squared.
-This is used to scale the background estimate to the size of the aperture.
+This is used to scale the background flux estimate to match the size of the aperture.
-- **Annulus Radii:** the inner and outer radii of the annulus used to estimate the background noise in the region surrounding the galaxy, expressed in pixels for the annulus centre.
+- **Annulus Radii:** the inner and outer radii of the annulus used to estimate the background noise in the region surrounding the galaxy, expressed in pixels from the annulus centre.
-- **Total Density:** the total flux density passing through the aperture, in units of mega Janskies per steradian.
+- **Total Density:** the total flux density passing through the aperture, in units of MJy per steradian.
-- **Background Density/Pixel:** an estimate of the background flux density in the region surrounding the galaxy, in units of mega Janskies per steradian per pixel squared.
+- **Background Density/Pixel:** an estimate of the background flux density in the region surrounding the galaxy, in units of MJy per steradian per pixel squared.
-- **Actual Density:** the background-subtracted flux density passing through the aperture, in units of mega Janskies per steradian.
+- **Actual Density:** the background-subtracted flux density passing through the aperture, in units of MJy per steradian.
-- **Density Error:** an estimate of the error in the actual flux density, in units of mega Janskies per steradian.
+- **Density Error:** an estimate of the error in the actual flux density, in units of MJy per steradian.
-- **Total Flux:** the total flux passing through the aperture, in units of nano Janskies.
+- **Total Flux:** the total flux passing through the aperture, in units of nJy.
-- **Background Flux/Pixel:** an estimate of the background flux in the region surrounding the galaxy, in units of nano Janskies per pixel squared.
+- **Background Flux/Pixel:** an estimate of the background flux in the region surrounding the galaxy, in units of nJy per pixel squared.
-- **Actual Flux:** the background-subtracted flux passing through the aperture, in units of nano Janskies.
+- **Actual Flux:** the background-subtracted flux passing through the aperture, in units of nJy.
-- **Flux Error:** an estimate of the error in the actual flux, in units of nano Janskies.
+- **Flux Error:** an estimate of the error in the actual flux, in units of nJy.

 <div align="right">